 California law allows people who were arrested but never convicted to have their California arrest records sealed as a matter of right (automatically).
 Sealing an arrest means the record will not show up on most criminal background checks in California, other than to law enforcement.1

-The law originated as California Senate Bill 393, which then Governor Jerry Brown signed into law on October 11, 2017.
-SB 393 is now codified in several Penal code sections, including California Penal Code 851.87 PC.
-Penal Code 851.87 allows people to have their arrest record sealed as a matter of right when:
+The law originated as California Senate Bill 393, which then-Governor Jerry Brown signed into law on October 11, 2017.
+SB 393 is now codified in Penal Code 851.87 PC.
+This section allows people to have their arrest record sealed as a matter of right when:

 - No criminal charges were ever filed,